hjhart/soffes-blog-jekyll/README.md

 * javascript doesn't load yet
 * fonts are not correct
 * JSON feed not implemented - does it matter?
+* Never implemented cover images (not sure where one exists).
+* Next post footer is not implemented in markdown world yet (see post.html)

 ## Usage